-As a commercial enterprise and employer and in connection with its businesses as a professional employer organization, payroll services and staff leasing, TeamStaff is engaged in litigation from time to time during the ordinary course of business in connection with employee suits, workers' compensation and other matters.
+As a commercial enterprise and employer and in connection with its businesses as a professional employer organization, payroll service provider and temporary medical staffing firm, TeamStaff is engaged in litigation from time to time during the ordinary course of business in connection with employee suits, workers' compensation and other matters.
 Generally, TeamStaff is entitled to indemnification or repayment from its client's employers for claims brought by worksite employees related to their employment.
-However, there can be no assurance that the client employer will have funds or insurance in amounts to cover any damages or awards, and as co-employer, TeamStaff may be subject to liability.
+However, there can be no assurance that the client employer will have funds or insurance in amounts to cover any damages or awards, and as a co-employer, TeamStaff may be subject to liability.